 Need advice about keeping your home warm, heating it safely or struggling to pay bills?

-First Contact Plus runs the Warm Homes service for free advice and information on ways to reduce heating costs and stay warm in your home.
-For advice call the team on 0116 305 4286.
+Public Health runs the Warm Homes service for free advice and information on ways to reduce heating costs and stay warm in your home.
+For advice call the team on 0116 305 2524 or click on the ‘Make a referral’ button at the top of this page.

 Get support with: